Jimmy Lai Will Not Appeal 20-Year National Security Conviction in Hong Kong

 Key Facts

-- He was sentenced to 20 years in prison under Hong Kong's national security law
+- Jimmy Lai was sentenced to 20 years in prison under Hong Kong's national security law

 - Lai has decided not to appeal his conviction, ending a years-long legal process

-- Lai has been identified as a pro-democracy figure and critic of the Chinese Communist Party in media reports
+- He is a prominent pro-democracy activist and critic of the Chinese Communist Party

 What Happened